-You don’t have to use the Dash Mini Waffle Maker for chaffles.
-However, most recipes you find online are made for that size waffle maker.
-To convert the recipe to a regular waffle maker, you may need more batter or make a smaller sized chaffle.
+You don’t have to use the Dash Mini Waffle Maker; however, most recipes you find online are made for that size waffle maker.
+To convert the recipe to a regular waffle maker, you may need more batter or make a smaller-sized chaffle.
 The cooking time will likely vary as well.
-If you had rather make several chaffles at once, this larger Dash Waffle Maker gives you the option of making four at a time.
+If you had rather make several at once, this larger Dash Waffle Maker gives you the option of making four at a time.

 Since the size of regular waffle makers varies from manufacturer to manufacturer and different sizes from square to round, it is impossible to give a concrete answer.
-Keep in mind; you could always use the same amount of batter by dividing chaffle recipes that make two chaffles in half and make two chaffles on a regular waffle maker.
+Keep in mind; you could always use the same amount of batter and divide it in half to make two on a regular waffle maker.
 You don’t have to make full-sized ones just because there is more surface area on a regular size waffle maker.

 You could also use a standard waffle recipe instead.
 My recipe for keto waffles is fantastic.
 Keep in mind; they are a little higher in carbs than chaffles due to using different ingredients.